sridharsabarish/yocto/Exercises/exercise3.md

     * Recipe can be of any name.
     * The error message should be given during the INSTALL phase of the recipe.
 * Make the recipe create a file and copy this file to $HOME
+* Create a folder too.
+* Refer to the slides for more info!!

 * TBD: More Research needed.